Client Stories

 My life changed that moment.

+It’s caring people like you who shine light into the darkness.
 I was given more than a place to live.
 I had a home, where people cared about me, and I became part of the Galway Simon Community.

 I’m now working with Galway Simon Community as Assistant Shop Manager and I’m doing everything I can to give my children the happiness and security that was missing from my childhood.
+I love seeing them opening their presents.